huawei-noah/Pretrained-Language-Model/BBPE/README.md

 <img src="example.png" width="1000" height="320"/>
 <br />

-This project contains two parts: A. BBPE vocabulary building B. byte-level tokenizer
+This project contains two parts: A. Byte-Level vocabulary building B. Byte-Level Tokenizer

-## A. BBPE vocabulary building
+## A. Byte-Level vocabulary building

-unzip bbbp.zip and go to the folder bbpe and perform the following steps.
+unzip bbpe.zip and go to the folder bbpe and perform the following steps.

 ### Step 1: text preprocessing